pattonsgirl/CEG3120/Projects/Project3/README.md

    - assign private IP on public subnet
    - install `haproxy`
    - configure a unique `hostname` on the instance
-7. For host instances:
-   - create three total host instances (one is templated, two more need to be added)
+7. Create three total host instances (one is templated, two more need to be added)
    - tag each with a unique name
-   - assign each private IP on private subnet
+   - assign each a private IP on private subnet
-   - install `apache2` or `nginx` on each
    - configure a unique `hostname` on each instance
+   - install `apache2` or `nginx` on each instance
+       - depending on AMI, also perform steps to start & enable service
+   - download and extract to default site content directory [simple-site.tar.gz](https://github.com/pattonsgirl/CEG3120/raw/refs/heads/main/Projects/Project3/simple-site.tar.gz) on each instance
+       - This tasking is **required** even if you plan to replace this content with your own site content in Part 2

 **The deliverable for this part is the CloudFormation template in your Project 3 folder.**